 Marianne O’Kane Boal

-The research is divided into two broad categories of investigation; examination in detail of the triangular relationship between children, friendship and food; qualitative participatory research to document the experience of children in terms of eating, sharing, and friendship through narrative analysis of data of children’s experiences and narrative analysis of children’s literature manifested in terms of morality and ‘good’ and ‘bad’ eating practices.
-Through this research I would like to explore why the links between children, food and friendship have remained largely unexplored.
-Current commitments in children’s policy and services emphasize the centrality of children’s voice and their participation in matters that concern them (DCYA 2014, Nic Gabhainn et al (2015).
-This focus has roots in childhood studies from the 1980s onward (Tisdall & Punch 2012); is closely linked to a deeper appreciation of children’s rights; and manifests in contemporary research that privileges children’s perspectives and children’s culture.
+Marianne O’Kane Boal is in the final stage of a PhD in Social Research (2017-2022) examining; ‘the significance of school food practices in the conduct and experience of peer relationships of children aged 4-12 in contemporary Irish society’.
+Current commitments in children’s policy and services emphasise the centrality of children’s voice and their participation in matters that concern them (DCYA 2014, Nic Gabhainn et al. 2015).
+This focus has roots in childhood studies from the 1980s onward (Tisdall and Punch 2012); is closely linked to a deeper appreciation of children’s rights; and manifests in contemporary research that privileges children’s perspectives and children’s culture.
 In this context, there is a gap in knowledge in relation to the importance of food in children’s own lives, as extant literature focuses on food in family and institutional contexts.
 Very little work has addressed food as an element of children’s friendships, a key aspect of their lives.